Ramah Camps and Israel Programs

 Ramah also offers an intensive experience in religious life, focusing on daily worship, Sabbath observance, and ethical conduct.
 As a natural complement to these objectives, emphasis is placed on the creative use of the outdoors and on the development of personality, skills, and interests.
 A full program of crafts, athletics, the arts, and outdoor adventure is offered.
 To be eligible for admission, applicants are required to have a Hebrew education appropriate to their chronological age.

-Through Ramah's special-needs programs (Tikvah and other programs), many of our camps provide a summer experience for children and teens with learning challenges, emotional disorders, and other developmental disabilities.
+Through Ramah's special needs programs (Tikvah, Breira B'Ramah, and Camp Yofi), many of our camps provide a summer experience for children, teens, and young adults with learning challenges, emotional disorders, and other developmental disabilities.
+The National Ramah Special Needs Network provides year-round staff development, training, and mentoring for current Tikvah, Breira, and Yofi staff members, as well as for staff alumni.

-A recent development in Ramah’s programming is in the area of family education.
-Most camps run four- to six-day family camps in which the entire family—children of all ages, plus parents and grandparents—enjoy an intensive week of family camping, Jewish learning, and family building.
+Most of our camps run four- to six-day family camps in which the entire family—children of all ages, plus parents and grandparents—enjoy an intensive week of family camping, Jewish learning, and family building.
 Though brief, these experiences have an inordinately powerful impact on the development of Jewish family life.

 - The Bert B. Weinstein National Ramah Staff Training Institute meets annually for an extended period in between camp seasons.
 Under the educational direction of the National Ramah Commission, the institute provides an intensive experience of Jewish studies and group leadership workshops to a limited number of college students of exceptional ability.
 Candidates accepted into this program are expected to serve on the staff of Ramah camps during the following season.

-- The Louis and Shoshanah Winer National Training Institute for Division Heads and Senior Staff is held each May, and brings together the division heads and senior staff of all of the Ramah camps for cross-camp training and enrichment.
+- The Louis & Shoshanah Winer Institute for Rosh Edah Training is held each May, and brings together the division heads and senior staff of all of the Ramah camps for cross-camp training and enrichment.

 - Morton M. and Miriam Steinberg Fellows, college seniors and graduate students who are senior members of the Ramah educational staffs, participate in leadership initiatives related to the Ramah Camping Movement’s global outreach efforts.
 In recent years, delegations of NRC Steinberg Fellows traveled to Argentina, Germany, and Ukraine to establish relationships with their counterparts in local Ramah and Ramah-style camps.

-Ramah Programs in Israel offer a variety of programs:
+Ramah Programs in Israel serve a wide range of children and adults:

 - The Ramah Israel Seminar is a summer program in Israel that couples studies related to Israel with carefully planned visits to interesting sites and an introduction to Israeli society.
-The seminar is intended for older high school students as a culmination of the Ramah summer-camp experience, serving as a bridge between one’s years as a camper and one’s return to camp as a staff member.
+The seminar, with an optional trip to Poland, is intended for older high school students as a culmination of the Ramah summer-camp experience, serving as a bridge between one’s years as a camper and one’s return to camp as a staff member.

-- Tichon Ramah Yerushalayim is a one-semester program conducted in Jerusalem each spring for high school sophomores, juniors, and seniors.
+- Tichon Ramah Yerushalayim and USY High are high school semester programs conducted in Jerusalem for high school sophomores, juniors, and seniors.
 Participants take part in a fully accredited academic program of Judaic and general studies, along with other intensive educational experiences related to the development of Zionism and the State of Israel.

 - The Ramah Jerusalem Day Camp is a summer experience for children entering grades K through 9.